Why KNH Refused to Perform Surgery on Jowie

-Kenyatta National Hospital (KNH) refused to perform a surgery on Joseph Irungu alias Jowie.
+Kenyatta National Hospital (KNH) refused to perform surgery on Monica Kimani's murder suspect Joseph Irungu.

 The hospital has been turning away inmates and remandees due to unpaid arrears by the Prisons Department.

 Reports indicated that the Prisons Department owed KNH Ksh31 Million which had accrued over the past one year.